Right and Wrong Ans\"atze for Nonlinear Waves in Stochastic PDEs: A case study

 \section{A case study}

 In \cite{baber2024exact}, the authors\footnote{In private communications, the authors acknowledge that their analysis might be wrong, but chose not to retract their paper.} set out to find explicit solutions to a stochastic Burgers' equation and compare these with numerical simulations.
 If successful, this would be a welcome contribution to the field.
 In order to solve the equation, the authors use Ansatz \textbf{A}.
 This Ansatz goes against our intuition of how a stochastic travelling wave should look and indeed, the computations will show that this Ansatz is invalid.
 However, the authors ignore this and go on to compute a range of solutions, mostly unphysical, and all of them are not solutions of the stochastic Burgers' equation.
 The paper contains figures that should validate the solutions by comparison with numerical solutions, but it is not clear what these figures mean; they definitely do not show a comparison of an analytical and numerically computed travelling wave.
-Furthermore, the authors argue that their Euler-Maruyama scheme is unconditionally stable, which it is not~\cite{lord2014book}.\\
+Furthermore, the authors argue that their Euler-Maruyama scheme is unconditionally stable, which it is not~\cite{lord2014book}.\\ \begin{remark} A warning here is in place.
+I use the notation $\beta_t$ to indicate Brownian motion, which is often written as $W_t$ or $B_t$ in the literature.
+However, in many of the papers discussed here, the subscript $t$ is used to denote the time derivative.
+Hence, in \cite{baber2024exact}, $\beta(t)$ is Brownian motion and $\beta_t$ is white noise.
+I will not follow this notation here.
+As an example of how this leads to confusion, see the PubPeer discussion for \cite{baber2024exact}. \end{remark} \textbf{Travelling Wave Ansatz}\\ The stochastic Burgers' equation as studied in \cite{baber2024exact} is given by